bpt26/usher_wiki/docs/source/matUtils.rst

 .. code-block:: shell-session

-  --population-samples (-s): Two-column tab-separated text file containing sample names and region membership (REQUIRED) --output (-o): Name of the output tab-separated table containing inferred introductions, one sample per row (REQUIRED) --additional-info (-a): Use to calculate additional phylogeographic statistics about your region and inferred introductions.
+  --population-samples (-s): Two-column tab-separated text file containing sample names and region membership respectively (REQUIRED)
+  --output (-o): Name of the output tab-separated table containing inferred introductions, one sample per row (REQUIRED) --additional-info (-a): Use to calculate additional phylogeographic statistics about your region and inferred introductions.
   --clade-regions (-c): Set to optionally write a tab-separated table containing inferred origins for each clade currently annotated in the tree from among your regions.